-This is not an assignment heavy course.
-There are no weekly quizzes or reading checks.
-As such, being successful will require you to show up to class having done the reading and be ready to participate in the discussion.
+Being successful will require you to show up to class having done the reading and be ready to participate in the discussion.
 Points for participation are awarded at my discretion.
 If you will not be able to make a session and have a legitimate reason (documented illness, athletics, etc.) it is your responsibility to let me know prior to the missed session.
 Repeated absences will decrease this portion of your grade.
-If you are uncomfortable speaking in classroom settings, please set up a time to speak with me during the first week of the course and we can come up with alternative arrangements.
+If you are uncomfortable speaking in classroom settings, it is your responsibility to set up a time to speak with me during the first week of the course to come up with alternative arrangements.

-ASSIGNMENT #1 REFLECTION PAPER (3-4 PAGES): 25%
+READING REFLECTIONS (1-2 PAGES): 25%